robotnic/mapsforge-cordova-plugin-example/README.md

 mapsforge-cordova-plugin-example
 ================================

-example for <a href="https://github.com/afsuarez/mapsforge-cordova-plugin">mapsforge cordova plugin</a>
+Follow install instructions at <a href="https://github.com/afsuarez/mapsforge-cordova-plugin">mapsforge cordova plugin</a>.

-This is a very basic example to mapsforge-cordova-plugin.
+Copy this example to the "www" folder.

 To use it you need the map file on your sdcard.